Chokwe Lumumba: Early life and education

 Raised Catholic, Lumumba attended local Catholic schools.
 He graduated from St. Theresa High School in Detroit, where he served as president of the student council and captain of the football team.
 As a young man he witnessed police brutality.
-His mother would stand with her children on corners collecting money for the Student Nonviolent Coordinating Committee, and she impressed on her son the important role of political activism and civil rights.
+His mother would stand with her children on corners collecting money for the Student Nonviolent Coordinating Committee, and her determination gave him a foundation for organizing.

 The assassination of Martin Luther King Jr. on April 4, 1968, had a deep effect on young Lumumba.
 The day following King's assassination, he took part in the occupation of a university building at Western Michigan University.
 The students protested the lack of African-American faculty among other academic demands.

 He majored in political science and graduated from Kalamazoo College in 1969, where he formed the Black United Front to advocate for African-American studies in Midwestern higher educational institutions.

 Political career

 Lumumba became more involved in Black Nationalist politics.
 In 1969 he changed his name to Chokwe (after the Chokwe people, an ethnic group in Central Africa that resisted slavery) Lumumba (after Patrice Lumumba, assassinated leader of the Congo).
 He was elected in 1971 to the cabinet of the Republic of New Afrika as the second vice president.
 As second vice president, he accompanied other members when the capital of the provisional government was moved to Hinds County, Mississippi, and dedicated at a farm there on March 28, 1971.
 This site was considered a center of the former black-majority states claimed by the RNA for the new country.

 He was in the lead car with Alajo Abegbalola which was halted by the Bolton police on that day when the "Land Celebration" was set to take place, marking the establishment of the capital of the Republic of New Afrika.